The official blog of the Lung Institute.

 How does food improve blood oxygen levels?

 Here’s the myth: food composed of an abundance of oxygen will supply more of those O2 molecules into my blood.
 The digestive system and the lungs work very differently when extracting elements and nutrients.
-Oxygen is not transferred into the blood trough the digestive track.
+Oxygen is not transferred into the blood through the digestive track.